FAX: 202.312.9432

 - U.S. Court of Appeals for the District of Columbia Circuit

-Obtained dismissal with prejudice of a qui tam action in the U.S. District Court for the District of Massachusetts alleging violations of the False Claims Act from sales to the government that allegedly did not comply with the Buy American Act and the Trade Agreements Act.
+Obtained dismissal with prejudice of qui tam False Claims Act case filed in the U.S. District Court for the District of Massachusetts alleging violations of the False Claims Act regarding sales to the government that allegedly did not comply with the Buy American Act and the Trade Agreements Act.

-Successfully moved for summary judgment on behalf of a telecommunications company that was sued by a former salesperson who claimed he was owed 12 million dollars in sales commissions, which was affirmed by the U.S. Court of Appeals for the Fourth Circuit.
+Successfully moved for summary judgment on behalf of a telecommunications company that was sued by a former salesperson who claimed he was owed $12 million in sales commissions, which was affirmed by the U.S. Court of Appeals for the Fourth Circuit.

-Represented one of the largest landowners in an eminent domain action brought by the District of Columbia in connection with the construction of the new Washington Nationals Baseball stadium.
+Represented one of the largest landowners in an eminent domain action brought by the District of Columbia in connection with the construction of the Washington Nationals Baseball stadium, which resulted in a favorable settlement.

 Obtained summary judgment on behalf of a financial institution and its counsel who were sued for having allegedly engaged in a fraud-upon-the court in connection with enforcement of a loan guarantee, which was affirmed by the U.S. Court of Appeals for the Fourth Circuit.